unraid/docs/docs/unraid-os/manual/storage-management.md

 the Main page.

-- Note: A pre-6.9.0 cache disk/pool is now simply a pool named
+- Note: A pre-6.9.0 cache disk/pool is now simply a pool named "cache".
-    \"cache\".
 When you upgrade a server which has a cache disk/pool defined, a backup of `config/disk.cfg` will be saved to `config/disk.cfg.bak`, and then cache device assignment settings are moved out of `config/disk.cfg` and into a new file,